d6y/liftmodules-basicauth/README.md

           BasicAuth.auth

-4. Finally, add the following properties to the properties files you wish to have basic authentication.
+4. Finally, add the following properties to the properties files of the run mode you wish to be protected.
 For example, add the following to `src/main/resources/production.default.props`
 If you want all run modes to have authentication put them in default.props